Blog Layout

 When Breaking a Lease is Legally Unjustified in California

-Some reasons are generally not enough as justification for a tenant breaks their California lease early.
+Some reasons are generally not enough as justification for a tenant breaking a lease on their California lease early.
 These reasons include:

 • The tenant is moving to the new home they bought